 Misdiagnosis or Failure to Diagnose

 A misdiagnosis or failure to correctly diagnose a patient’s condition can cause that condition to worsen, sometimes leading to death.
+In wrongful death claims involving medical malpractice, reviewing medical records is crucial to establish the diagnosis, treatment timeline, and whether healthcare standards were met.
+These records help demonstrate if medical negligence occurred, which is why many families turn to experienced medical malpractice lawyers in Cincinnati to evaluate potential claims.
 One example of this occurred in Montgomery County, Ohio in 2009, when 34-year-old Karla Fountaine suffered a gestational hypertension stroke shortly after giving birth to her son.
 Dr. Cheryl Gill and her team, who all had a duty of care obligation to the patient, failed to diagnose preeclampsia, a condition that causes higher blood pressure and increased pregnancy risk.

 Defective Products

-Wrongful death claims due to defective products typically occur when there is a flaw in the design of the product or when the product fails to work the way it should.
+Wrongful death claims due to defective product accidents typically occur when there is a flaw in the design of the product or when the product fails to work the way it should, often resulting in fatal injuries.
 Companies may cut corners when it comes to the quality of manufacturing or safety regulations and testing, putting out a potentially dangerous product.

-One famous wrongful death case due to defective products was brought against IKEA when three toddlers were crushed to death by IKEA dressers that had fallen on top of them.
+One notable example involved a Sarasota mother who sued IKEA after her toddler was killed by a falling dresser, resulting in a settlement for an undisclosed amount.
 Although IKEA recalled these products in 2016 and began to take measures to avoid tip-over, these lawsuits brought to light instances of wrongful deaths caused by IKEA furniture going back to 1989.

 Workplace Accidents